shahriarnat/docudoodle/README.md

 Docudoodle writes Markdown files which show up great in Github and other source control providers allowing you to get teams up to speed in a matter of moments.

 Better yet, Docudoodle skips already existing documentation files.
-ALlowing a quick top-up run after you have concluded a feature, meaning that the entire process of getting good documentation written is a thing of the past 🚀
+Allowing a quick top-up run after you have concluded a feature, meaning that the entire process of getting good documentation written is a thing of the past 🚀

 ## Features